Patient education: High-grade glioma in adults (Beyond the Basics)

 ●Cognitive symptoms like memory loss, personality change, confusion, speech problems

 ●Seizures — Seizures occur in more than one-half of patients with grade III gliomas and about one-fourth of patients with grade IV gliomas.
 Seizures are caused by disorganized electrical activity in the brain.
 Medications can help to control seizures.

 Other common symptoms of brain tumors include muscle weakness, visual symptoms, and changes in sensation.

 HIGH-GRADE GLIOMA TESTS

 Imaging studies — If your healthcare provider is concerned about your symptoms, s/he may recommend a scan of the brain.
 This can be done using MRI or CT.
 Both tests provide a very detailed image of the brain.
 Usually, a contrast dye is also given through a vein for the CT or MRI to better visualize the brain.
 However, a CT or MRI cannot determine for sure if a mass is a cancerous tumor.

 Biopsy — The only way to determine the type of tumor with certainty is for a neurosurgeon to remove a piece of the tumor (biopsy), usually during surgery.
 A pathologist will then examine the biopsy under a microscope.

 However, a biopsy may be done without surgery; this approach is preferred if the tumor is located within a critical area of the brain or if you are too sick for surgery.
 In these circumstances, a procedure called a stereotactic needle biopsy is used to take a sample of the tumor by inserting a needle through the skull into the brain itself.

 HIGH-GRADE GLIOMA INITIAL TREATMENT

 Treatment of a high-grade glioma includes measures to relieve symptoms and eliminate or reduce the tumor.
 This may include surgery, radiation, and/or chemotherapy.
-(See "Adjuvant chemotherapy for glioblastoma and anaplastic astrocytoma" and "Adjuvant radiation therapy for malignant gliomas" and "Clinical manifestations and initial surgical approach to patients with malignant gliomas".)
+(See "Adjuvant chemotherapy for glioblastoma and anaplastic astrocytoma" and "Adjuvant radiation therapy for high-grade gliomas" and "Clinical manifestations and initial surgical approach to patients with high-grade gliomas".)